aidotse/PASEOS/README.md

 ```

 ### Set an orbit for a PASEOS SpacecraftActor
 Once you have defined a [SpacecraftActor](#spacecraftactor), you can assign a [Keplerian orbit](https://en.wikipedia.org/wiki/Kepler_orbit) to it.
-To this aim, you need to define central body the [SpacecraftActor](#spacecraftactor) is orbiting around and specify its position and velocity (in the central body's [inertial frame](https://en.wikipedia.org/wiki/Inertial_frame_of_reference) and an epoch.
+To this aim, you need to define the central body the [SpacecraftActor](#spacecraftactor) is orbiting around and specify its position and velocity (in the central body's [inertial frame](https://en.wikipedia.org/wiki/Inertial_frame_of_reference) and an epoch.
 In this case, we will use `Earth` as a central body.

 ```py
 import pykep as pk